-Paypal also launched a service called Xoom for international transfers, similar to what Transferwise offer.
+Paypal also launched a service called Xoom for international transfers, similar to what Transferwise offers.

 But like in Paypal, the fees are still high and the exchange rate isn't as good as banks or other methods like Transferwise.

-🚀Speed : instantly arrive to your Paypal account.
+🚀 Speed: instantly arrive in your Paypal account.
 Takes a few days to withdraw to a Thai bank account.

 👍 : Great for business.
-Instant transfer to Paypal account.
+Instant transfer to your Paypal account.

 👎 : Bad exchange rate, high fees and it takes days to withdraw the money to a Thai bank account.

 In case you need cash or the recipient doesn't have a Thai bank account, services like Western Union, Deemoney, and Moneygram work great.

 The three services are also super fast and you can get your money just minutes after it was sent.